 Medicare open enrollment

-DEFINITION: Medicare open enrollment – also known as the annual election period or annual coordinated election period – refers to the annual period during which Medicare plan enrollees can reevaluate their coverage — whether it’s Original Medicare with supplemental drug coverage, or Medicare Advantage — and make changes if they want to do so.
+DEFINITION: Medicare open enrollment – also known as the annual election period or annual coordinated election period – refers to the annual period (October 15 through December 7) during which Medicare plan enrollees can reevaluate their coverage — whether it’s Original Medicare with supplemental drug coverage, or Medicare Advantage — and make changes if they want to do so.

 Medicare open enrollment begins on October 15 and ends on December 7, with changes effective on January 1.